 Do you love reading about teacher hacks like I do?
+Do you love saving time and money?
 I mean I love those posts- whether it is shopping hacks, organizational hacks, or management hacks.
 I love them all!

 Now, to be honest, when I moved to the STEM Specialist position I continued with a few organizational methods and management methods that I had used in the regular classroom.
 I also learned the hard way that I was going to need some STEM Teacher hacks right away!

 After six years, boy do I have some things to share with you!
 Some are major, some are tiny, some are silly.
 Some will save you money and others will save you time.

 We can all get on board with that!